Tania Kim (Principal Investigator)

 Jessica is a recent graduate from Central College in Iowa.
-For her Master’s project, she will examine the impact of different land management practices such as perennial crops as border plants on pollinator abundance, diversity, and pollination services for both the main crop and border crop.
+For her Master’s project, she will examine the impact of different land management practices such as perennial crops as border plants or fire and grazing on pollinator abundance, diversity, and pollination services .
 In her spare time, Jessica likes to hike, back, play guitar, sketch, swing dance, and even has a black belt in Tae Kwon Do!
 For past research, Jessica studied the benefits of planting tall grass prairie for soil health in poor quality, marginal, agricultural land.
 In the future, Jessica wants to continue research at the intersection of agriculture and ecology; to quantify the efficacy of ecosystem services, and discover new agricultural solutions that will be sustainable for crops and wildlife.

 Marco Ponce (PhD student co-advised with Rob Morrison at USDA)